george-labs/george-backend-hiring/docs/assumptions.md

 * Mary4 is not a word
 * lamb. is not a word
 * Application should wait for the input and exit after newline is entered.
 If no input is provided, just exit

+## Iteration 2
+* the file should exist
+* the stopwords file contain only valid words